 - Reschedule your interview, if necessary, in advance

-If you can't attend your telephonic interview, inform the interviewer in advance and reschedule it.
+If you can't attend your interview, inform the interviewer in advance and reschedule it.
 Fix a time that’s convenient for both you and the interviewer.
 Intimating your interviewer in advance eliminates unnecessary awkwardness.

 - Review your job description

-This is necessary if you hope to ace your telephonic interview.
+This is necessary if you hope to ace your phone screen interview.
 A typical job description tells you exactly what the company is looking for in you as a candidate.
 It also gives you a fair understanding of what skills are needed for the job based on which you can assess if you can effectively handle these responsibilities.
 If there are requirements that match your strengths, in the job description, you should lay emphasis on these specific capabilities during the interview.
 For instance, if a job description contains requirements such as ‘proven ability to manage a team, preferably of 10+ people’, you should highlight any past experience you have had handling a team to show you are well-suited for the role.